PJX Resources (CVE:PJX) Shares Up 45.5% – Should You Buy?

-PJX Resources Inc. (CVE:PJX – Get Free Report)’s stock price was up 45.5% on Saturday .
-The stock traded as high as C$0.18 and last traded at C$0.16.
-Approximately 118,428 shares changed hands during mid-day trading, an increase of 36% from the average daily volume of 87,214 shares.
+PJX Resources Inc. (CVE:PJX – Get Free Report) shares rose 45.5% during trading on Friday .
+The company traded as high as C$0.18 and last traded at C$0.16.
+Approximately 118,428 shares traded hands during mid-day trading, an increase of 36% from the average daily volume of 87,214 shares.
 The stock had previously closed at C$0.11.

 PJX Resources Inc engages in the acquisition, exploration, and development of mineral resource properties in Canada.
 The company primarily explores for gold, silver, zinc, lead, cobalt, and copper deposits.
 Its flagship mineral property is the Dewdney Trail property covers an area of approximately 10,000 hectares located in northeast of Cranbrook, British Columbia.